 - Newspaper Readers, who only watch a few channels on mostly live TV and don’t use internet much.
 This is my parents’ generation and older, though my parents themselves are quite media savvy and spend most of their retirement days on their desktop computers.
 (They do like their smart phones but they seem tech forward for their age.)

 - Email Senders and Facebook posters, who are getting hooked on commercial free streaming video services which we still may watch on a big TV.
 We like to text also, but our texts are much longer than Millennials’ and often look more like emails.
 While we still occasionally flip through a printed magazine or read a paperback, most of our media consumption is online.

-- Social Media Junkies who watch short videos on YouTube, Vine or the latest app.
-My daughter, a tween from Gen Z, will only watch our big screen TV if it’s family movie night.Her video consumption is on YouTube.
-She texts her friends at lightning speed and only uses email for teachers or her grandmas.
-(Still think she’s too young for Instagram or Snapchat).
+- Social media junkies who consume videos on YouTube, Snapchat and now Tiktok.
+My Gen Z child only watches our big TV if it’s family movie night.
+All “her” media is consumed on a gaming PC or iPhone.
+She texts at lightning speed and uses email only for teachers or her grandmas.

 Any mass media outlet should think about these different audiences.
 Something new will always be coming around but take heed, omni platform marketers– newspaper readers will still be around for quite some time!